MDAnalysis/UserGuide/doc/source/topology_system.rst

 The topology system
 =====================

-MDAnalysis groups static data about a :code:`Universe` into its topology.
+MDAnalysis groups static data about a :class:`~MDAnalysis.core.universe.Universe` into its topology.
 This is typically loaded from a topology file.
 Topology information falls into 3 categories:

-    * Atom containers (Residues and Segments)
+    * :ref:`Atom containers (Residues and Segments) <residues-and-segments>`
-    * Atom attributes (e.g. name, mass, bfactor)
+    * :ref:`Atom attributes (e.g. name, mass, bfactor) <topology-attributes>`
-    * Topology objects: bonds, angles, dihedrals, impropers
+    * :ref:`Topology objects: bonds, angles, dihedrals, impropers <topology-objects>`

-Users will almost never interact directly with a :code:`Topology`.
-Modifying atom containers or topology attributes is typically done through :code:`Universe`.
+Users will almost never interact directly with a :class:`~MDAnalysis.core.topology.Topology`.
+Modifying atom containers or topology attributes is typically done through :class:`~MDAnalysis.core.universe.Universe`.
 Methods for viewing containers or topology attributes, or for calculating topology object values, are accessed through :class:`~MDAnalysis.core.groups.AtomGroup`.

 .. _topology-attributes: